 On April 18, 2018, the SEC announced its proposed "Regulation Best Interest," a package of rulemakings and interpretations that address customers' relationships with investment advisors and broker-dealers.
 Regulation Best Interest would replace the DOL fiduciary standard with an intermediate standard applicable to all customers of broker-dealers and investment advisors.
-Regulation Best Interest is subject to public review and comment until July 17, 2018.
-It is too soon to predict whether and in what form the SEC will adopt Regulation Best Interest, the effect it may have on broker-dealers and investment advisors generally, the specific effect it has on the Company's broker-dealer and investment management businesses, and the effect it has on the Company's competitive position in the financial services industry.
-The Company does not expect the DOL to appeal the 5th Circuit ruling.
+Regulation Best Interest is subject to public review and comment until August 7, 2018.
+It is too soon to predict whether and in what form the SEC will adopt Regulation Best Interest, the effect it may have on broker-dealers and investment advisors generally, the specific effect it will have on the Company's broker-dealer and investment management businesses, and the effect it will have on the Company's competitive position in the financial services industry.

-During 2017, the Company reviewed its business and operating models in light of the DOL fiduciary rules and made significant structural and operational changes to the Company's broker-dealer and investment management businesses.
-For example, Oppenheimer no longer confirms sales of underwritten securities to IRA accounts.
+During 2017, the Company reviewed its business and operating models in light of the DOL Fiduciary Rules and made significant structural and operational changes to the Company's broker-dealer and investment management businesses.
 The changes have had a negative impact on revenues derived from retirement accounts and the desirability of servicing such accounts, except when they are participating in fixed fee based programs.
-The Company will again review its business and operating models in light of the 5th Circuit ruling and the proposed Regulation Best Interest and may make further structural and operational changes in light of the vacated DOL fiduciary rule and in anticipation of the SEC adopting a version of Regulation Best Interest.
+The Company is reviewing its business and operating models in light of the 5th Circuit ruling and the proposed Regulation Best Interest and may make further structural and operational changes in light of the vacated DOL Fiduciary Rules and in anticipation of the SEC adopting a version of Regulation Best Interest.

-The European Commission recently adopted several acts under the revised Markets in Financial Instruments Directive (known as "MiFID II") that would prevent broker-dealers operating in the European Union ("EU") from "bundling" the cost of research together with trading commissions.
+The European Commission recently adopted several acts under the revised Markets in Financial Instruments Directive (known as "MiFID II") that prevent broker-dealers operating in the European Union ("EU") from "bundling" the cost of research together with trading commissions.
 These rules became effective on January 3, 2018.
 The ability of the Company to be compensated for equity research activities has been reduced and institutional clients are required to make payments for research through cash payments rather than transaction-based commissions.
-MiFID II is already having an impact on the manner in which business is being conducted in the United Kingdom and in Europe.
+MiFID II is already having an impact on the manner in which business is being conducted in the United Kingdom and in Europe with a noticeable reduction in the availability of equity research particularly in relation to smaller issuers.
 The long term effects of these changes on securities markets and on competition in the EU are impossible to predict.